 In many schools, you will find course titles sorted and listed with a three or four-letter abbreviation of the academic department that is offering the course.
 This is typically followed by a three or four-digit number.
+For example, "ECON 1001: Introduction to Economics."
 The numbers are a way of indicating a course's level of difficulty or the level of experience in the subject a student taking the course should have.
 Course numbers beginning with a "1" are typically introductory or "lower division" courses; courses beginning with a "3" are more advanced and will likely draw more experienced students; courses beginning with a "5" or higher are intended mainly for graduate students.
+You'll want to understand and consider course numbers when you choose courses and register, not only to decide whether this is a course you want to take, but also whether this is a course you are ready to take.